Dear Your Teen:

 In addition to making it clear to your teen that he should always be polite to all of his classmates, even if he does not particularly like some of those classmates, make it clear that you expect him to take action if witnesses teen bullying in any form.

-3 Possible Actions to Take to Be An Upstander:
+3 Ways to Be An Upstander:

 1. Reach out to the victim.